 6.3.2 Role of the private sector and the academia

 This issue is closely linked with open data policies.
 However, there is also increasing evidence that some major corporations are moving towards establishing their own internal data processing and forecasting capacities, including global analyses and predictions.
 Given the potential value of applications derived from such capacities, mostly targeting specific socioeconomic sectors, they will in a sense potentially duplicate or compete with public good products, made available through the future GDPFS.
 At some point, some policy decisions might be needed to as to how the GDPFS should take these developments into account.

 6.3.3 Training and capacity building

 We have already alluded to the linkages of this aspect to the evolution of the GDPFS.
 In the discussions leading to this paper, there was often mention of the high priority that should be given to this issue.
 As the products become even more complex, both in their content, as well as in their formats (ensemble products, impact based, etc.), and target many new and different non traditional sectors, training and capacity building will become essential to the success of the GDPFS evolution, unless one accepts the possibility of increasing gaps between members.
-Discussions between members and eventually policy decisions will probably be needed.
+Discussions between Members and eventually policy decisions will probably be needed.

 6.3.4 GDPFS information quality assessment

 One of the key benefits obtained by WMO Members from using GDPFS products should be assurance on their quality, accuracy and reliability.
 Concerning weather prediction activities, for which the WMO is the UN lead agency, and which is its core business (e.g. GDPFS, etc.), there is no official external scientific assessment (produced say by an international team of experts, similar to IPCC Assessment Reports) of quality, accuracy and reliability of these products.